pilif42/springBootRestfulService/README.md

 - TODO:
+    - Cucumber tests:
+           - healthcheck does run inside IDE but not from command line
-    - add some Cucumber tests
+           - add more tests for other endpoints

     - add Spring JPA:
            - add @GeneratedValue(strategy=GenerationType.AUTO) to id on Customer
            - replace findById with findOne in CustomerRepository